 The study description, search results and process are summarized in the following diagram.

-Below is a summarized the characteristics of the studies that were included in this paper.
+Below is a summary of the characteristics of the studies that were included in this paper.
 All the studies were randomized control studies and they all focused on PA strategies for preventing T2DM.
-Five of the researches were comparative studies having the aim of showing a better mode for intervention while 3 compared a specific PA with the control.
-In 7 of the studies, the participants were considered to be high risk by having disorders in glucose metabolism while in one of the studies the participants were considered high risk by being a child of a diabetic parent.
+Five of the research items were comparative studies having the aim of showing a better mode for intervention while 3 compared a specific PA with the control.
+In 7 of the studies, the participants were considered to be high risk by having disorders in glucose metabolism while in one of the studies the participants were considered as high risk by being a child of a diabetic parent.

-Study 1: Jung et al. (2015) assessed if HIIT has a role in enhancing short term adherence to exercise as compared MICT.
+Study 1: Jung et al. (2015) assessed if high-intensity-interval training (HIIT) has a role in enhancing short term adherence to exercise compared to Moderate-intensity Continuous Training (MICT).
 It was a randomized control study.
 The participants were randomly selected into a HIIT group and MICT group.
 32 participants 30-60 years with confirmed prediabetes were included in the study.
 17 were in the MICT group and 15 in the HIIT group.
 Participation was also based on inactivity over the past 6 months and the results from filling the CSEP PA Readiness Questionnaire-Plus and an Exercise Physiologist’s clearance to participate in vigorous activity.
 The measures in the study included Heart rate, training logbook, the activity, duration, intervals, and hardness of the session, accelerometer, cardiorespiratory fitness and anthropometric and blood pressure.
 According to the study, those in the HIIT group had better adherence to exercise than the MICT group (p=0.05).
 The time spent working out was higher in the HIIT group (p=0.049).
 Systolic blood pressure and cardiorespiratory fitness were observed to improve in both groups (p= < 0.05).

-Study 2: Philippe et al. (2017) compared the effects of uphill and downhill walking on improving the glucose metabolism and lipids among the prediabetes in three weeks.
+Study 2: Philippe et al. (2017) compared the effects of uphill and downhill walking on improving the glucose metabolism and lipids among the prediabetes group in three weeks.
 Individuals were randomized into a CE group (uphill) and an EE group (downhill).
 16 male patients 50-67 years with prediabetes participated in the study.
 8 were in the EE group and 8 in CE group.
 The study measured anthropometric measures, Exercise Capacity, measures of glucose and lipid metabolism and energy expenditure.
 They found that with uphill walking, there was a significant improvement in glucose tolerance (p=0.05), triglycerides (p=0.036), HDL-C (0.05) and total cholesterol/HDL-C ratio (p=0.012).
 There were no significant metabolic adaptations with downhill walking.

-Study 3: McDermott et al. (2014) had the objective of comparing the effectiveness of Yoga with walking, in preventing T2D among high risk.
+Study 3: McDermott et al. (2014) had the objective of comparing the effectiveness of Yoga with walking, in preventing T2D among the high risk group.
 The study was a randomized control study and the participants were placed into a yoga group and a control group (walking) randomly.
 The study had a total of 41 participants and 20 were in the yoga group while the rest were in the control group.
 High risk for having T2D was based on a family history of T2D in a first degree relative and glucose tolerance that is impaired.
 The primary measures were blood pressure, waist circumference, and weight.
 The secondary measures were anxiety, affect, perceived stress and depression.
 The study reported that the yoga group showed a better reduction in weight (p=0.02), BMI (p=0.05) and waist circumference (p= < 0.01).
 The groups showed no difference that was significant regarding fasting blood glucose, insulin resistance, and postprandial blood glucose.
 The study also showed a reduction in both groups regarding blood pressure and cholesterol.